chinghianguyenvn/Customer-Segmentation-Analysis/README.md

 # Customer Segmentation using K-means Clustering and PCA

-👉 **Click here to view the full Interactive HTML Report:** [Analysis_Customer_Segmentation.html]
+👉 **Click here to view the full Interactive HTML Report:** [Analysis_Customer_Segmentation.html] The dataset used in this quantitative analysis is publicly available and sourced from Kaggle: [https://www.kaggle.com/datasets/dhrubangtalukdar/e-commerce-shopper-behavior-amazonshopify-based]"

 ## 1. Research Question
 How can companies effectively segment the e-commerce customers based on demographic profiles, purchasing power and lifestyle behaviors to tailor personalized marketing strategies?